 Sandy Hanger, SEGD

 Wayfinding Project Manager/Graphic Designer

 A member of the Society for Environmental Graphic Design, Sandy specializes in the design and installation of community wayfinding programs.
 She has designed over twenty-five regional and community specific sign systems, as well as numerous systems for parks, museums and institutions.
 Sandy is also the head graphic designer for all Frazier Associates’ publications, illustrations, photo simulations, presentation graphics and maps.
 Sandy has a Bachelor’s of Science degree with a concentration in Graphic Design from James Madison University and has been with the firm since 1999.

 Designer and Director of Marketing

-With more than 25 years in the design and preservation field, Deneen offers a wide range of services for both residential and commercial clients.
+With more than 30 years in the design and preservation field, Deneen offers a wide range of services for both residential and commercial clients.
 She has a Bachelor of Arts in Interior Design from James Madison University and is a graduate of the National Trust for Historic Preservation’s “Preservation Leadership Training Program.”
 Deneen honed her preservation skills as a facade improvement program coordinator for Historic Staunton Foundation and subsequently as its Executive Director.
-She assists clients with historic rehabilitation tax credit applications, paint colors, and interior finishes.
-In addition to design work, Deneen handles marketing and business development for the firm.
+She manages the firm’s historic rehabilitation tax credit applications, and assists clients with interior finishes and paint colors.
+In addition to design work, Deneen handles business development and marketing and for the firm, talking with prospective clients, preparing proposals, and developing web content, social media posts, newsletters, and other marketing materials.
 She has been with Frazier Associates since 2006.